-For the 2020 season, we will be delivering to the below collection points:
+For the 2022 season, we will be delivering to the below collection point:

 These images give you an idea of the types of vegetables to expect at different points in our season.

-We shoot for at least 16 weeks of deliveries.
+We shoot for at least 15 weeks of deliveries.
 This number is almost entirely dependent on how the season is going.
-Our projected start date is June 23rd and projected finish date is October 6th (16 weeks).
-16 weeks is the minimum, but if it’s a particularly abundant season we may go up to 18 weeks of deliveries.
-This season we are offering 2 share sizes: Large & Small.
-Take a deeper look at our share sizes by clicking the images below.
+Our projected start date is June 22nd and projected finish date is September 28th (15 weeks).
+15 weeks is the minimum, but if it’s a particularly abundant season we may continue with a few extra weeks of deliveries.
+This season we are offering 1 share size to streamline our harvesting, packing and delivery.